Gerax2003/InverseKinematics/ReadMe.md

 **Chain Inspector:**
 When clicking on a chain, you can find the IK Solver component.
 This is where you can setup the solver's parameters.
 ![Editor](ReadMeResources/editor.png)
-- "Type" changes the type of the solver, currently CCD and Triangulation, however triangulation is not working currently.
+- "Type" changes the type of the solver, currently CCD and Triangulation, however keep in mind that triangulation is not working with constraints currently.
 - "Use Constraints" will enable the axis constraint on the chain, making each joint rotate around its defined axis.
 If a bone has an axis of (0, 0, 0), no constraint will be applied.
 - "Use Angle Limit" will enable the angular limit of the chain's bones.
 This has no effect if "Use Constraints" is not enabled.
 - "Stable Angle Limit" will change the calculations of the angle limit to use an implementation I found on one of my sources.
 This implementation is slightly slower and used mostly to compare my own implementation, and produces different results by default as the angles used by it are in range [0; 360] where I use [-180; 180].